ic-labs/django-icekit/docs/howto/start.md

 ## Where to put files

+Put your layout template files in `templates/layouts/`.

+Put your static files (js/css/static images) in `static/`.

 Anything you put in the `static` or `templates` directories will override the default ICEkit static files and templates.